infinum/frontend-handbook/Assets.md

 );
 ```

-> Make sure that SVG element has only the `viewBox` property (without `width` and `height`).
-Context, where the icon is used, should provide `width` and `height` to the icon.
+> Make sure that the SVG element has only the `viewBox` property (without `width` and `height`).
+The context surrounding the icon should define its dimensions.

 #### b. `public/images`

-If the image is using complex colors gradients/multiple colors/... it probably contains in this category.
+If the image is using complex colors gradients/multiple colors/... it probably belongs to this category.

 > Before adding it, you can check if this image could be smaller in size using `png` or `jpg` image format.
 If this is the case, use that instead of `SVG`.